Things to do in Amman

 Mount Nebo

-The most sacred site in Jordan, Mount Nebo is believed to be the burial site of Moses who climbed the hill in order to survey the Promised Land that he would never enter.
-Situated on the edge of a plateau about six miles (10km) from Madaba, Mount Nebo affords spectacular views towards Jerusalem, whose spires are visible on a clear day, and across the Jordan Valley and the Dead Sea.
-A modern day shrine sits on the ruins of a 6th-century Byzantine monastery, and affords protection to the original floor mosaics, while in the grounds stands the symbolic Serpentine Cross.
+Mount Nebo is one of Jordan's most sacred sites, traditionally believed to be the place where Moses viewed the Promised Land before he died, though his exact burial site remains unknown.
+Located on the edge of a plateau about six miles (10km) from Madaba, Mount Nebo offers breath-taking views across the Jordan Valley and the Dead Sea, with Jerusalem sometimes visible on a clear day.
+A modern shrine, built over the remains of a 6th-century Byzantine monastery, protects the site's original floor mosaics.
+In the surrounding grounds stands the symbolic Serpentine Cross, representing both Moses' bronze serpent and the crucifixion of Christ.

 Madaba

-Madaba is most famous for its spectacular Byzantine and Umayyad mosaics from the 5th to 7th centuries, which are scattered throughout the town's homes and churches.
-Located just 19…
+Madaba is most famous for its spectacular Byzantine and early Islamic-era mosaics from the 5th to 8th centuries, found throughout the town's churches and historic buildings.
+Locate…

 Madaba

-Madaba is most famous for its spectacular Byzantine and Umayyad mosaics from the 5th to 7th centuries, which are scattered throughout the town's homes and churches.
-Located just 19 miles (30km) south of Amman, Madaba is also home to the famous 6th-century mosaic map of the Holy Land, in which Jerusalem and its surrounding regions are depicted.
-One of the town's most beautiful mosaics covers the floor of the Byzantine Church of the Apostles, and the Archaeological Park features an impressive collection of mosaic collages, where a series of ramps has been built over excavated mosaics to allow people to view them from above.
-The Greek Orthodox Church of St George is home to Madaba's main attraction and most famous mosaic: the 6th-century Madaba Map.
-Millions of pieces of coloured stone embedded on the church floor create a vivid picture of Jerusalem and its holy sites, including the Church of the Holy Sepulchre, the Dead Sea, Jericho, and the Jordan River.
-It is the earliest surviving original map of the region and was laid around 560 AD.
+Madaba is most famous for its spectacular Byzantine and early Islamic-era mosaics from the 5th to 8th centuries, found throughout the town's churches and historic buildings.
+Located just 19 miles (30 km) south of Amman, it's home to the renowned 6th-century Madaba Map, a detailed mosaic depicting Jerusalem and the Holy Land.
+One of the town's most beautiful mosaics decorates the floor of the Church of the Apostles, while the Archaeological Park features a rich collection of mosaics viewed from above via elevated ramps.
+The Greek Orthodox Church of St George houses the Madaba Map, the earliest surviving original map of the Holy Land, laid around 560 AD.